ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 module.exports = CommercialPaper;
 ```

 Save this file before moving on to the next step.
+Save the file with `Command + S` if you are on Mac, or `Ctl + S` if you are on Linux or Windows.

 3. Return to the VSCode `Debug` view, and return to `papercontract.js`: